 Minimal counterparty risk.
-The assets of each series, including all cash received in the creation of securities, will be held only in cash or U.S. Treasury bills, bonds or notes in the custody of the custodian.
+All cash received in the creation of securities will be held in cash or U.S. Treasury bills, bonds or notes in the custody of the custodian.
 Each security has its own CUSIP number. duETS are not swaps. duETS are not notes.
-Treasury yield is included in NAV and securities value and assists in defraying fees.
+Treasury yield is included in NAV and assists in defraying fees.

 Multiplier. duETS’ U.S. Commercial Property Securities has a 10X multiplier for Downs and a 2.5X multiplier for Ups when purchased at par value.
 Each Down and Up share represents $100 of notional value at these multipliers.
 The price-sensitive multiplier delivers greater hedging value than the amount of cash invested in duETS.
 This reduces the cost of hedging.